jjyh/2023-09-25-cdc-online/index.md

   <strong>Requirements:</strong>
   {% if online == "false" %}
     Participants must bring a laptop with a
     Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.).
-You do not need to have administrative privileges on the machine.
+Administrative privileges on the machine are not required.
   {% else %}
     Participants must have access to a computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.).
-You do not need to have administrative privileges on the machine.
+Administrative privileges on the machine are not required.
   {% endif %}
-  They should have a few specific software packages installed (listed <a href="#setup">below</a>).
+  A few specific software packages need to be installed (listed <a href="#setup">below</a>).
 </p>

 {% comment %}